-Steve leads MBA's Consumer Affairs Advisory Council and serves on a number of industry boards, including the National Housing Conference, the National Association of Hispanic Real Estate Professionals, Freddie Mac's Affordable Housing Advisory Council, the National Urban League's Business Solutions Council, the Homeownership Council of America, and Quick Loans Consumer Advisory Council.
+Steve leads MBA's Consumer Affairs Advisory Council and serves on a number of industry boards, including the National Housing Conference, the National Association of Hispanic Real Estate Professionals, Freddie Mac's Affordable Housing Advisory Council, the National Urban League's Business Solutions Council, the Homeownership Council of America, and Rocket Mortgage Consumer Advisory Council.

-Katelynn works directly with the partners, stakeholders, and advisors of MBA's Affordable Housing Initiatives to develop programming and lead policy efforts.
+Katelynn staffs and manages MBA's Affordable Rental Housing and Homeownership Advisory Councils.
+With the Senior Vice President, she helps oversee and lead MBA's CONVERGENCE efforts, the place-based initiatives to working expand minority homeownership in Memphis, TN and Columbus, OH.
 Prior to joining MBA, Katelynn was the Policy Director for the National Association of County Community and Economic Development (NACCED) and the National Association for Local Housing Finance Agencies (NALHFA), where she managed all governmental affairs activities and advocacy efforts for both organizations.

-Before NALHFA and NACCED, Katelynn was the Legislative and Policy Coordinator at the National Council of State Housing Agencies (NCHSA), where she focused on multifamily tax issues.
+Before NALHFA and NACCED, Katelynn was the Legislative and Policy Coordinator for the National Council of State Housing Agencies (NCHSA), where she focused on multifamily tax issues.
 Prior to NCSHA, Katelynn interned with the policy and research department at the National Community Reinvestment Coalition (NCRC) and with the administrative department at Wine to Water.
-Katelynn holds a Bachelor’s degree in political science and a Master of Arts degree in American government from Appalachian State University, as well as a professional certificate in nonprofit management.
-Contact Katelynn at email@example.com
+Katelynn holds a Bachelor's degree in Political Science and a Master of Arts degree in American Government from Appalachian State University, as well as a professional certificate in nonprofit management.
+Contact Katelynn at [email protected].